l7mp/learning-go/99-labs/04-immutability/README.md

    )
    ```

    Some explanation: first we import some standard Go libs, that's completely normal.
 Then we import the key-value store API and client packages; recall, we will use these to actually talk to the key-value store.
-Then we implement our own API.
-A small caveat: we would have two packages in the local namespace called `api` (one for the key-value store client library and another one for our own API): to remove the name-clash we alias the package import from `kvstore/pkg/api` using the shorthand name `clientapi`.
+Then we import our own API.
+A small caveat: in order to avoid having two packages in the local namespace called `api` (one for the key-value store client library and another one for our own API), we alias the package import from `kvstore/pkg/api` using the shorthand name `clientapi`.
 This will nicely distinguish the two API packages.

 5. Create a struct that will hold the new data layer.